Croakieee/textAnalyzer/README.md

 # Text Analyzer

-A JavaScript program for analyzing text and providing information about word count, character count, sentence count, and more.
+A JavaScript program for analyzing text and providing detailed information.

 ## Features